-For every adaptor used by the routers, particularly those connected to a VLAN trunk (ie. connected to the second switch), go into the Advanced adaptor properties, and set the Adaptor Type to either the Paravirtualised adaptor or the AMD PCNet Fast III.
+For every adaptor used by the routers, particularly those connected to a VLAN trunk (ie. connected to the second switch), go into the Advanced adaptor properties, and set the Adaptor Type to AMD PCNet Fast III.

 This is because the Intel PRO/1000 family of adaptors will strip off the VLAN tags as they leave the machine, causing your routers not be able to communicate, which is highly annoying.
 There is no supported way inside Vyatta (or Linux in general) for changing this.